376 REVIEWS

 What is Sexual Contact?

-Sexual contact means the intentional touching of a victim or Defendant's genital or anal area or other intimate parts for the purpose of sexual arousal or gratification, or for abuse of either party.
+Sexual contact means the intentional touching of the victim's or defendant's genital or anal area or other intimate parts for the purpose of sexual arousal or gratification, or for the abuse of either party.

 What is an example of Sexual Contact based Fourth Degree Sex Offense charges?

-An example of how this could be charged is a situation where a Defendant touched the breast of a woman without her consent in a bar.
+An example of how this could be charged is a situation where a defendant touched the breast of a woman without her consent in a bar.
 She need not scream or bat his hand away.
-In this example the State would try to prove the Defendant touched the breast (an intimate part) for his own sexual gratification.
+The State would try to prove the defendant touched an intimate part for his own sexual gratification.

 Age Based Fourth Degree Sexual Offense

-Maryland has certain age based Fourth Degree Sexual Offenses.
-A person may not commit a sexual act with another person who is fourteen or fifteen years old if they are at least four years older than the victim.
+Maryland has age based fourth degree sexual offenses built on a 4-year age gap.
+A person may not commit a sexual act, or have vaginal intercourse, with a 14 or 15 year old if the person is at least 4 years older than the victim.

 If a person is nineteen years old, they cannot commit a sexual act with a fourteen year old.
 If a person is twenty years old, they cannot commit a sexual act with a fifteen year old.